Oxford Faculty 2023

 Stephen Berenson, BFA, Drake University.
 Founding Director of Brown/Trinity MFA Programs in Acting and Directing; Professor of the Practice, Brown University; Resident Acting Company Member, Trinity Repertory Company.

 Stephen Berenson is Founding Director of the Brown University/Trinity Rep MFA Programs in Acting and Directing.
-As Professor of the Practice at Brown, his major areas of instruction are Shakespeare, Chekhov, Moliere, and contemporary dramatic texts.
+As Professor of the Practice at Brown, his major areas of instruction were Shakespeare, Chekhov, Moliere, and contemporary dramatic texts.
 A member of the Resident Acting Company at Trinity Rep for 30 years, his roles have included Willy Loman, Shylock, Feste, Puck, Fagin, Grendel, and Scrooge.
 Recognition includes the New England Theatre Conference Teacher of the Year Award, the Providence Mayor Citation for Excellence, and a Lunt-Fontanne Fellowship at Ten Chimneys.
-A long-time member of the Bread Loaf Acting Ensemble in Vermont, this will be his fourth summer on the faculty at Lincoln College.
+A long-time member of the Bread Loaf Acting Ensemble in Vermont, this will be his fifth summer on the faculty at Lincoln College.
 He lives in New York City.

 Francis Leneghan, BA, PhD, Trinity College, Dublin.
 Associate Professor of Old English, University of Oxford; Fellow, St. Cross College.